synergy-twinning/ekgsim/README.md

 ## Parallel optimization

 Parallel execution is supported on MPI enabled systems.
 Parallelization is done on the level of optimization only.
 This means that optimization will evaluate individuals (run individual simulations and evaluate their results under one or more criteria) in parallel on multiple machines or processes within the same machine.
+Apart from the execution command line, everything is the same as when running the program sequentially.

 ~~~~
 # execute the simulator through MPI call on 16 processors: